Indatus/GitLabViewer-iOS/README.md

 - Create a merge request for a project
 - View a single merge request in a project
 - View a list of all commits in a project

-### In Progress/Partially Working

-- View network graph
 - View single commit
 - View files

+### In Progress/Partially Working

+- Better formatting of files

 ### TODO